Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 The counter for images is followed by a flower meter below.

-# Example of byte attack on Hello Kitty Pocket Camera (Created by Cristopher Cruz)
+# Example of byte attack on Hello Kitty Pocket Camera (Created by Cristopher Cruz @ https://github.com/cristofercruz)
 ![Byte attack on Hello Kitty](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Hello_Kitty.jpg)